 - Preheat oven to 350°F. Line a loaf pan with parchment paper.
 The batter will stick to the pan if you don't line it, even if you oil the pan.

 - You MUST sift the blanched, superfine almond flour.
-If you just scoop it from the bag, the almond flour will be packed, you may have more flour than needed, and the muffins will be dry and heavy.
+If you just scoop it from the bag, the almond flour will be packed, you may have more flour than needed, and the bread will be dry and heavy.
 Sift, then use a spoon to lightly overfill a measuring cup, then level the top with a knife.

 - In a smaller bowl, whisk the melted coconut oil or butter, almond milk, eggs and vanilla extract.
 Add the wet ingredients to the dry ingredients and gently stir until completely blended.